velescore/veles-website/README.md

 [![Followers](https://img.shields.io/twitter/follow/velescore.svg?style=social&label=Follow)](https://twitter.com/velescore)

 # Velescore website
-This repository holds the frontend application for Veles Core website and wiki.
+This repository holds the frontend application for Veles Core website and wiki frontend.
-Static pages and parts of the application are pre-compiled using Python's Jinja2 templates or extended Markdown templates (wiki articles from from [Veles Core Wiki repository]).
+For the wiki articles see [Veles Core Wiki repository](https://github.com/velescore/veles-wiki).

 ## Development
 Anybody is welcome to contribute, just fork the repository, do your changes on your